cdamus/emf.compare/plugins/org.eclipse.emf.compare.uml2.facade.tests/src/org/eclipse/emf/compare/uml2/facade/tests/data/useCases.md

 Two-way comparison of a very simple model containing an opaque expression:

 * the left side adds a matched (language, body) pair to the opaque expression from the right side

+### Use case o2

+Three-way comparison of a very simple model containing an opaque expression with a conflict in the value of the expression body of an opaque-expression:

+* the left side changes the body of the expression for some language
+* the right side changes the body of the expression for the same language as the left, but to a different value.
+Conflict

+### Use case o3

+Three-way comparison of a very simple model containing an opaque expression with an add-add conflict in the bodies of an opaque-expression:

+* the left side adds a body for some language, in some position in the list
+* the right side adds a different body for the same language, in a different position in the list.
+Conflict

+### Use case o4

+Three-way comparison of a very simple model containing an opaque expression with an add-add conflict in the bodies of an opaque-expression:

+* the left side adds a body for some language, in some position in the list
+* the right side adds a different body for the same language, in the same position in the list.
+Conflict

+This use case exists despite its apparent redundance with **o3** because, at the time of its definition, this use case actually resulted only in a pseudo-conflict, despite that left and right values for the same language are different